Today I want to share yet another travel experience during my winter vacation in Kyushu.

 They were already preparing for “Hatsumode” (the first shrine visit in early January).

-The “ema” (絵馬 = wooden wish plates often found in temples and shrines) also featured the kagura characters.
+The “ema” (絵馬 = wooden wish plaques often found in temples and shrines) also featured the kagura characters.

-This is because the Kagura dances are actually held at this very shrine!
-As they’re at night, we’re gonna hear more about that later!
+This is because the Kagura dances are actually held at this very shrine.

 Back at the bus center, I took a short bus ride to get to “Amano Iwato Shrine” (天岩戸神社).

-In order to understand the importance of the shrine, I have to give you some little bit of extra information first:
+In order to understand the importance of the shrine, I have to give you some extra information first:

 Buddhism and Shinto.
 The latter one being the original Japanese religion.